Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 - [RocketMC](https://www.mc-market.org/resources/13898/) - A 1.15.2 Tuinity fork with a built-in monitoring system, plugin manager (enabling, disabling, command info), and general performance optimizations.
 Version: 1.15.2

+- [MineStom](https://github.com/Minestom/Minestom) - MineStorm is an entire recode of Minecraft servers from the base up meant to remove all vanilla features.
+It removes features like the server understanding what a chest is, allows HUGE performance increases for minigame servers as they may not need that feature.
+Every feature can be added back.
+Due to this, development would take longer and would not be suitable for survival servers.

+- [Akarin](https://github.com/Akarin-project/Akarin/tree/ver/1.16.4) - A Spigot plugin compatible project aiming at becoming fairly multicore compatible.
+A fork of Tuinity aiming to simplify the logic and implement multi-threaded computing and make servers more safe and stable.

+- AtomSpigot - A 1.8.8 TacoSpigot fork with crash fixes, async hit detection, and async knockback built it.
+Currently not available through legal means due to a false ban off of MCMarket.

+- DytanicSpigot - Other than its API it has been lost to time, but it was a Spigot fork said to be capable of stability hitting 40 TPS, although there's not much left of it to show if it was.

+- [xSpigot](https://www.mc-market.org/resources/11411/) - A 1.7.10 - 1.8.x TacoSpigot fork with custom knockback editing and stuff like toggleable mob AI meant for HCF servers and practice PvP servers.

+- ySpigot - It is xSpigot but 1.7.10 to 1.12.x.

+- zSpigot - A 1.7.10 Paper fork with huge optimizations, completely custom knockback editing, built-in server benchmarking, and more PvP based features.
+Ironically, despite it originally being a premium resource the only way to get it now is through a leaks website due to the creator leaking resources.

+- [mSpigot](https://www.mc-market.org/resources/6864/) - Another premium TacoSpigot fork with promises of improved TNT and knockback aimed at PvP and Factions servers.

+- [ImanitySpigot](https://www.mc-market.org/resources/10770/) - ImanitySpigot provides you with a better PvP experience with smooth hit detection, customizable knockback and projectile enhancements.

+- [EmpireCraft](https://github.com/starlis/empirecraft) - EmpireCraft is a fork of Spigot used by the [Empire Minecraft Server](https://empireminecraft.com/lp/?user=Aikar&utm_campaign=Player%20Referrals&utm_source=github.com&utm_medium=Aikar).
+It contains many gameplay changes to suit the EmpireCraft server, but more importantly, contains new performance improvements pending testing to be contributed to Spigot / Paper / Sponge.

+- [Origami](https://github.com/Minebench/Origami) - Custom paper fork used by [Minebench.de](https://www.minebench.de/).
+The fork is based on the framework used in [Spottedleaf's Tuinity](https://github.com/Spottedleaf/Tuinity).

+- [HOSE](https://github.com/softpak/HOSE) - MInecraft server with multi-thread computing.

+- [Cleanstone](https://github.com/CleanstoneMC/Cleanstone) - A multi-core design server jar coded from the ground up.

+- [McEx](https://github.com/McEx/McEx) - McEx is a Minecraft server written in Elixir and Rust.
+All the networking and logic is implemented in Elixir, while the low-level chunk data handling is done in Rust.

+- [Lightstone](https://github.com/grahamedgecombe/lightstone) - The official server software has some shortcomings such as the use of threaded, synchronous I/O along with high CPU and RAM usage.
+Lightstone aims to be a lightweight and high-performance alternative.

+- [PerfectSpigot](https://www.mc-market.org/resources/5376/) - A 1.8.8 Paper fork focused on Factions servers with optimized cannoning and built in world generators.

+- [BeerSpigot](https://www.mc-market.org/threads/355569/) - A 1.8.8 TacoSpigot fork focused on Factions servers with a built in knockback editing,  with a lot of built in Factions features (Grace Period, Cannoning Optimization, and Setting Global Spawner Values).

+- [BreadSpigot](https://www.mc-market.org/threads/475910/) - A 1.8.8 TacoSpigot fork focused on SkyBlock servers with huge entity optimizations, built in mob stacking, and a built in knockback editor.

+- [ElapsedSpigot](https://www.mc-market.org/threads/480567/) - A 1.8.8 TacoSpigot fork focused on Factions servers with a built in mob stacker, configurable block durabilities, huge factions based optimizations, and some vanilla feature toggles.

+- [StellarSpigot](https://www.mc-market.org/threads/523827/) - A 1.8.8 TacoSpigot fork with a huge assortment of features and optimizations aimed at Factions servers.

+- TorchSpigot - The now abandoned predecessor to Akarin based on a goal of getting Paper to run on multiple threads.

+- [APOLLO16 ](https://www.mc-market.org/resources/16271/) - A 1.16.5 Purpur fork with a built in system monitor and optimized block and chunk ticking methods.

+- [LightSpigot 1.8.8](https://www.mc-market.org/resources/16933/) - A free 1.8.8 Spigot fork focused on adding some optimizations and features for HCF servers, like enderpearls teleporting through slabs.

+- [LightSpigot 1.16.5](https://www.mc-market.org/resources/17753/) - A 1.16.5 Spigot fork with some spawner / general performance optimizations and custom knockback editing.

+- [VoltaneSpigot](https://www.mc-market.org/threads/571429/) - A 1.8.8 based TacoSpigot fork with built in 1.7 - 1.16 client support with multi thread support, custom knockback editing, discord server integration, and a lot of factions based features.

+- [SSSpigot](https://www.mc-market.org/resources/14122/) - A 1.16.5 Paper fork with multi thread support, useless code removal, some general optimizations, and tracking metrics disabled.

+- [RocketMC](https://www.mc-market.org/resources/13898/) - A 1.15.2 Tuinity fork with a built in monitoring system, plugin manager (enabling, disabling, command infos), and general performance optimizations.

 ### Modded Server JARS

 - [Forge](http://files.minecraftforge.net/) - Forge is a server software based on the MCP.
 Both the server and client need to be running the mods.